 - “When we tell people to do their jobs, we get workers.
 When we trust people to get the job done, we get leaders.”

 - “The great leaders are not the strongest, they are the ones who are honest about their weaknesses.
-The great leaders are not the smartest; they are the ones who admit how much they don’t know.
-The great leaders can’t do everything; they are the ones who look to others to help them.
+Great leaders are not the smartest; they are the ones who admit how much they don’t know.
+Great leaders can’t do everything; they are the ones who look to others to help them.
 Great leaders don’t see themselves as great; they see themselves as human.”

 Quotes by Jack Welch